Section I. Introduction and Review of Course Documents

 Drug monograph-related assignments(5) 125 points

-Oral monograph presentation 50 points
+Oral monograph presentation and questions 50 points

 Monograph Score 50 points